b000rindza/anzad-pitchaya/README.md

 # anzad-pitchaya

 **A quiet place.**

+To Share.
+To Understand.
+To Be.

 *No expectation.
 No schedule.
 Own rhythm.*

-### Architecture

-*Everything has a place.*

-All emotions and reactions are valid, and all of them have a home.

-### Tone

-*Everything is OK.*

-#### Reassurance
--> Nothing is lost - Git keeps track.

--> Everything is logical - AI helps.

--> Chaos is manageable -  Obsidian facilitates.

-### Style
+## Style

-*We set.
+*We decide.
 We create.
 We live.*

 Think of it as a fresh room we decorate together.

+### Tone

+*Everything is OK.
+Everything will be OK. *

+-> It's OK if it's not perfect for the first time.
+That's what editing is for.

+-> It's OK if it's not finished.
+Take your time.

+-> It's OK to mess up.
+Mistakes acknowledged are opportunities to grow.

+## Architecture

+*Everything has a place.*

+All emotions and reactions are valid, they are welcome home.
+All thoughts and feedbacks have relevance.

+### Tech Support

+-> Nothing is lost - Git can keep track.

+-> Everything is logical - AI can help.

+-> Chaos is manageable -  Obsidian can facilitate.